EkaPutriDifayanti/crud-resto-management/README.md

-# Restaurant Management Project Setup Instruction👩‍💻
+# Restaurant Management Project Setup Instruction 👩‍💻

 This guide will walk you through the steps to set up and run the project, including both the client and server sides.